joyceeexinyiwang/ICC/index.md

 layout: page
 ---

-This is the place where you can find all kinds of resources, as an **undergraduate** student who wants to pursue interdisciplinary interests at Carnegie Mellon University.
+This page offers resources for **undergraduate** students who want to pursue interdisciplinary interests at Carnegie Mellon University.

 ##### *Last updated on 8/31/2019*